srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 ```

 ## 7. NodeTool Utility:
 Cassandra provides a `nodetool` utility which is a command line interface for monitoring Cassandra cluster and performing routine database operations.
-This utility is commonly used to output a quick summary of the ring and its current state of general health with the status command.
+This utility is commonly used to output a quick summary of the ring and its current state of general health with `status` command.

 The `nodetool` utility provides commands for decommissioning a node, running repair, and moving partitioning tokens and for viewing detailed metrics for tables, server metrics, and compaction statistics, etc.